Graham Norton returns as the BBC’s Eurovision host

-Norton will present live from Rotterdam while Rylan Clark-Neal, Chelcee Grimes and Scott Mills will provide commentary from London
+Norton will present live from Rotterdam while Sara Cox, Chelcee Grimes and Scott Mills will provide commentary from London

 Graham Norton will return as the host for the BBC coverage of this year’s Eurovision Song Contest, it has been confirmed.